-On 3 December 1990, Mary Robinson was inaugurated as the first female president of Ireland in a ceremony at Dublin Castle.
-Here is an extract from her inauguration speech.
+Mary Robinson becomes the first female president of Ireland in a ceremony at Dublin Castle.

 While her primary role will be to represent the Irish state, she would also like to represent the 70 million people around the world who claim Irish descent.
 Mary Robinson hopes that Áras an Uachtaráin will be a place where representatives of the emigrant communities can meet annually.